theo-armour/theo-armour.github.io/snippets/projects/stoic2.md

 No glass-half-full platitudes.
 There must be complete flip.
 Seeing through negative and into its corollary: the positive

-### Part II
+***

+Action
+================================================================================

 Problems are rarely as bad as we think.
 Rather they are precisely as bad as we think.

-Action
-================================================================================
+### Part II

 We greet our obstacles with